 ‘Tis the Season of Giving

-My mother, who passed away seven years ago, has been on my mind these past several days.
+My mother, who passed away twenty-one years ago, has been on my mind these past several days.
 She loved this time of year—the decorations, the music, the meals, the shopping, the gift making and giving, the surprises and, perhaps most importantly, being with family at a special, even sacred season.
 For her, the holidays were a season of giving.

 Her excitement was palpable and has caused me to do an inventory of my feelings.
 Have I captured the excitement of the holidays and spirit of Christmas?
 I asked my wife, as we left to do a little Christmas shopping, last week, if she was excited.
 I should have known the answer.
 Of course she was excited.
 It’s the holidays.